 He immediately put Mr Daim under temporary surveillance, as was routine protocol, until it could be determined the size of the threat he posed to the British Raj.
 Expecting Mr Daim to be deemed a none-threat, it came as quite a surprise when reports started piling in about a disturbance in one of the city’s outlying villages…

 The monsoon had arrived late this year but arrived it did, and to the people of Mallianwala, it was most welcome.
 Harpreet was worried.
-Local merchants had been speaking of famines to the south.
-Famines meant food would become unaffordable and unaffordable food meant Harpreet and her family would go hungry.
-But luckily, by the grace of Waheguru, the famines to the south were halted by the cascading rains that blessed the boundless Indo-Gangetic plains of Northern India.
+Local merchants had been speaking of an approaching drought making its way up from the south.
+Drought meant food would become unaffordable and unaffordable food meant Harpreet and her family would go hungry.
+But luckily, by the grace of Waheguru, the approaching drought was halted by the cascading rains that blessed the boundless Indo-Gangetic plains of Northern India.
 No, Harpreet was worried for an entirely different reason.